conan-io/docs/reference/config_files/conan.conf.rst

 The ``recipe_linter`` variable allows to disable the package recipe analysis (linting) executed at :command:`conan install`.
 Please note that this linting is very recommended, specially for sharing package recipes and collaborating with others.

+The ``retry`` variable allows to set up the global default value for the number of retries in all commands related to download/upload.
+User can override the value provided by the variable if the command provides an argument with the same name.

+The ``retry_wait`` variable allows to set up the global default value for the time (in seconds) to wait until the next retry on failures in all commands related to download/upload.
+User can override the value provided by the variable if the command provides an argument with the same name.

 The ``sysrequires_mode`` variable, defaulted to ``enabled`` (allowed modes ``enabled/verify/disabled``) controls whether system packages should be installed into the system via ``SystemPackageTool`` helper, typically used in :ref:`method_system_requirements`.